stevekuznetsov/expo/docs/pages/tutorial/image-picker.md

 }
 ```

 The `pickImageHandler` handler method is responsible for invoking `ImagePicker.launchImageLibraryAsync()` and then handling the result.
 The `launchImageLibraryAsync()` method returns an object that contains the information about the selected image.

-Right now, the `result` object that contains the information is printed in the logs of the terminal window:
+To demonstrate what properties the `result` object contains, here is a snippet of information printed in the logs of the terminal window:

 ```json
 {